TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/If/Index.rst

 if
 ^^

+Allows you to check multiple conditions.

-This function returns true if ALL of the present conditions are met (they are connected with an "AND", a logical conjunction).
+This function returns true, if ALL of the present conditions are met (they are connected with an "AND", a logical conjunction).
 If a single condition is false, the value returned is false.